denisecase/windows-setup/README.md

 - Windows 10 - a popular operating system
 - Windows File Explorer - a graphical interface to folders and files on Windows

-## Adding A little bit of Linux to your Windows System
+## Add Linux to your Windows System

 You can add Ubuntu or another Linux distribution to your Windows system in a couple easy steps.